--Regression Modeling; Suitability Modeling; Hydrological Modeling; Agent-based Modeling, etc. -All projects should also contain a model evaluation component (e.g. validation, sensitivity, etc.)
+- -Regression Modeling; Suitability Modeling; Hydrological Modeling; Agent-based Modeling, etc. - -All projects should also contain a model evaluation component (e.g. validation, sensitivity, etc.)

 The final project consists of two parts: a proposal and a final report (i.e. a poster and presentation).
 The proposal of your project must be two pages (single space).
 The proposal should: (1) identify the research problem; (2) provide background information; (3) list the objectives; and (4) describe the methodology.
 Specific guidelines will be provided later on.
 Students are encouraged to contact the instructor early during the semester to discuss potential topics and scope.
-This proposal will be worth 5% of your final grade while the result (poster) will account for 15%.